top of page

 • No accommodation vehicles are permitted in the subcamp areas unless for medical reasons and agreed by the Camp Chief.

-Staff campervans, caravans and motorhomes for 2025 will be parked in the Urban Hub camping area.
+Staff campervans, caravans and motorhomes for 2025 will be parked in a dedicated area.

 • All vehicles should be parked in their designated Car Park.